Getting started with automated webinars and want to make the most of each video?

 One of the great things about webinars is that they’re not about formality, special effects, flashy editing, or following scripts.
 Webinars are a great way for attendees to get to know the real you.
 That said, video and audio quality can make a difference when it comes to making casual, interactive content engaging.

 Video editing can seem intimidating, granted — but you don’t need expert skills to make a great webinar.
 What follows is a list of easy-to-use solutions for basic, manageable recording and edits.

 Said something you wish you hadn’t?
 No worries.
 Just cut it out!

 $12/month and up

 Shout Out from eWebinar: Descript is a new and innovative video editing software that is simplifying video editing for the masses.
 Here’s how it works.
 When you load a video into their software, a transcript is automatically generated.
 Want to delete part of your video?
-Just remove the words from the transcript, and your video will automatically be edited to match.
+Just remove the words from the transcript, and your video will automatically be adjusted to match.
 It’s magic, and it doesn’t get easier than that!
 P.S.
 Descript comes with a free, hi-res video recorder that can capture your video, screen, or both!

 JOIN THIS WEBINAR to learn more: Edit an Awesome Demo Video with Descript — No Experience Required!

 eWebinar’s Recommendation: Loom is an easy recording solution out there, especially when you just want a screen recording of slides or a demo that also shows the speaker in the corner.
 Since Loom has very limited editing capabilities, we recommend it for simple demos and presentations only — generally ones where you don’t need a script.
 You can also edit your Loom videos in a different piece of software, like Descript or Camtasia.
 Keep in mind, the free version of Loom does not support longer, high-def videos, but there are lots of paid options available.